 Have you tried boosting posts on Facebook and Instagram without much success?
 Don’t worry, you’re not alone.

 The boost button is a nice feature for small business owners that don’t have a lot of time, but it does take a little bit of effort to get the most value out of your boosts.
 However, most small businesses don’t know that.
-What most people believe is that boosting posts means you get to just hit the boost button and then hit “Go” without putting any thought into what they are doing.
+What most people believe is that boosting posts means you get to just hit the boost button and then hit “Go” without putting any thought into what you’re are doing.
 It’s a recipe for wasted money and broken dreams.

 Well, it’s true.
 If you follow these quick tips, you’ll learn how to boost a Facebook post the right way, and I promise that you are going to be amazed by the results.
 Before we go into these tips, let’s talk about why you may want to boost a Facebook post in the first place.

 Just to quickly recap why you should care about how to boost a Facebook post.
 Here are our top benefits of boosting Facebook posts.

 - Quick and easy

 - It’s easy to gather social proof and experiment

 There are definitely reasons that you’d want to be using Facebook’s ad manager rather than simply boosting.
 You can check those out in our linked post above.

 Now let’s dig into our tips about boosting Facebook posts.